Serophots/zed-windows/README.md

 ## Features

+- Has two release channels: Stable and Nightly
-- Automatically checks for new releases of Zed and builds them when available (every 3 hours)
+  - Stable releases are built against the latest stable release tag of Zed and is checked every 3 hours
-- Manual builds on request
+  - Nightly releases are built against the latest commit of Zed and is released every 12 AM UTC.
 - Builds for Vulkan and OpenGL ES (OpenGL ES may have more issues than Vulkan)

 ## Usage